RAF West Malling: United States Navy until 1967

 RAF West Malling then became home to several squadrons of the US Navy, until 1967.

 Care & Maintenance

 From 1967, it was placed on Care & Maintenance, used by several air-industry related businesses.

 In 1964 Shorts Brothers operated out of the airfield with a contract with the RAF to service mainly Chipmunk trainers (later Bulldogs), Vickers Varsity aircraft and various other types.
 This contract ran at least until the late 1970's.

 In March 1965, Air Cadet 618 VGS (Volunteer Gliding School) moved to West Malling from RAF Manston, setting up its headquarters in the old dispersal area near the runway threshold.
 Its aircraft (cable-launched Vanguard TX1 gliders) and equipment were stored into one of the large T.2 Type hangars where they remained until 1992.

-From the late 1980s to the early 1990s, new build Saab 340 were sent to an aircraft finishing company established here, routing via London Southend Airport, in order to be sprayed into the colour schemes of customer airlines.
+From the late 1980s to the early 1990s, new build Saab 340 were sent to an aircraft finishing company (Metair),established here, routing via London Southend Airport, in order to be sprayed into the colour schemes of customer airlines.